abcdevops/blog/_posts/2016/feb/2016-02-13-amazon-redshift.md

 ## Amazon Redshift

-Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud.
+Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud. <!--more-->
 Customers can start small for just $0.25 per hour with no commitments or upfront costs and scale to a petabyte or more for $1,000 per terabyte per year, less than a tenth of most other data warehousing solutions.

 Configuration of Redshift
 ---